A Deep Dive Into C/C++ Compilation and Linking: Introduction

 extern_func |0000000000001119| T | FUNC|000000000000000b| |.text

-extern_var |0000000000004010| D | OBJECT|0000000000000004| |.dataWe have finally found the content we are looking for.
-They are no longer uncertain UNDEF symbols, but defined functions and global variables.
-We can try removing the implementation of extern_func.
+extern_var |0000000000004010| D | OBJECT|0000000000000004| |.dataWe have finally found what we were after.
+They are no longer indeterminate UNDEF entries — they are now properly defined functions and global variables.
+We can totally try removing the definition of extern_func.

 [charliechen@Charliechen linkers]$ gcc demo_extern.o demo.o -o demo_exe